 Verdict on appeal against Pistorius due Thursday

-The Paralympic sprinter was found guilty last year of the lesser crime of culpable homicide — the equivalent to manslaughter — for killing Reeva Steenkamp in the early hours of Valentine’s Day, 2013.
+The star Paralympic sprinter was found guilty last year of the lesser crime of culpable homicide — the equivalent to manslaughter — for killing Reeva Steenkamp in the early hours of Valentine’s Day, 2013.

 Pistorius, who said he mistook Steenkamp for an intruder when he opened fire with his pistol, was released from prison on parole in October after serving one year of his five-year sentence.